College of Literature, Science, and the Arts: Residential College

-Founded in 1967, The Residential College (RC) is a division of the College of Literature, Science, and the Arts.
-Jon Wells is the current director of the RC, and is currently teaching courses in English and African American Studies.
-86 faculty and staff at the university are associated with the RC, including nine Academic Advisors and four administrators.
+The Residential College (RC) is a division of the College of Literature, Science, and the Arts.
+Catherine Badgley is the current director of the RC.

+Founded in 1967, the Residential College was designed to create a smaller liberal arts program with the resources of a larger university.
+The college was developed by a planning committee of faculty that included Theodore Newcomb, Carl Cohen, and Bradford Perkins.